Sail Buddy

 iPhone 13

 Sail Buddy is not a navigation app.
-There are many other apps that are better at navigation than Sail Buddy could ever be.
-No sense reinventing the wheel.
+There are many other apps that are better at navigation.
+Sail Buddy focuses on data display in a super-easy-to-read format.
+On iPads, Sail Buddy can run next to your favorite navigation app in split view.

 Tell me what you think!

-Sail Buddy is a work in progress with lots of room for new ideas.
+Sail Buddy is always evolving with lots of room for new ideas.
 I am very interested in making it more useful so long as I can keep it fast and light.
 If you have ideas or are experiencing issues, please contact me.

 NMEA Operation